The system of partial differential equations for the $C_{_0}$ function

-Applying the residue theorem to the singularities of $\Gamma$ functions in the numerator of integrand, we formulate the Mellin-Barnes representation as various hypergeometric functions whose absolutely and uniformly convergent regions are analyzed through Horn's convergent theory \cite{Horn1889}.
+which is equivalent to the representation of Eq.~(36) of Ref.~\cite{Davydychev3}, and that of Eq.~(4.5) of Ref.~\cite{Davydychev1991JMP}.
+Applying the residue theorem to the singularities of $\Gamma$ functions in the numerator of integrand, we formulate the Mellin-Barnes representation as various hypergeometric functions whose absolutely and uniformly convergent regions are analyzed through Horn's study of convergence~\cite{Horn1889}.
 As the scalar integral is given by